 - you, your spouse or common-law partner, or any of your family members have a criminal record or a serious medical problem.

-- you did not provide truthful information about education, training or experience to the visa officer when you first applied under the Live-In Caregiver Program, your application can be cancelled.
+- you did not provide truthful information about education, training or experience to the visa officer when you first applied under the Live-In Caregiver Program.

 What cannot affect your application